dondmcg/todo/README.md

 Functionally testing ongoing on IE Chrome and safari ipad and iphone

 Functionally it is not fully working yet it is still being built.
+List of missing features:

+1. Search not functioning.

+2. Drop down menu not working from top nav.

+3. Validation for Add Item modal.

+4. Upload image is not adding image ref to json.db.